 It’s a funny clash in Japanese culture.
 Obsessed with sumo and sake but also Sega and Anime.
 Reserved and yet flamboyant.
 The outward adult meets the child within as men in suits stop at multi-level video arcades and read Manga on the train ride home.
 There are certainly two sides to everything here in Tokyo.

 It wasn't until our Saturday night that we found a place in Tokyo were everyone seemed to confidently let loose.
 We finally made our way up to Shinjuku’s entertainment district.
-It was complete chaos.
-The lights were bright.
-The streets full.
-The volume finally full blast.
-We had tickets to see a show at Robot Restaurant, the most satisfying cheesy tourist activity I’ve indulged in in years.
-All the reviews said it was a corny play on the light and bright side of Japanese culture but still an absolute must see.
-We loved it.
-Divided into multiple acts, the show consisted of numerous plot lines from forest creatures wrestling robot invaders, ninja warriors at battle and a variety of random dances that, though plotless, left us thoroughly entertained.
+The lights were bright, the streets full.
+We had tickets to see a show at Robot Restaurant, perhaps the most satisfying tourist activity I’ve indulged in in years.
+Divided into multiple acts, the show consisted of numerous plot lines from forest creatures wrestling robot invaders, ninja warriors at battle and a variety of random dances that, though plotless, remained thoroughly entertaining.

-The building itself was a chaotic mashup of kaleidoscopic mirrors, neon patterns and shiny metals.
-Like the inside of those treasure chests filled with kids prizes at family restaurants.
+The building itself was a chaotic mashup of kaleidoscopic mirrors, neon patterns and shiny metals, like the inside of the treasure chests filled with kids prizes at family restaurants.
 Seashells, robots, rubber toy lizards and masks.
-It is weird.
-In every way.
-But left us laughing and amused.
-The city had let loose, or at least this neighbourhood had.
-Maybe it was just what we saw, our tiny glimpse of Tokyo, but we’ve loved it.
-Every quiet, chaotic minute simultaneously contradicting itself.
+It is a weird place, in every way, but left us amused an intrigued by a chaotic contradiction of the Japan we’d come to know.
+The city had let loose in this neon district, our tiny glimpse of Tokyo’s many sides - every quiet, chaotic minute simultaneously contradicting itself.